SimonDouglas-bit/Machine-Learning/README.md

 # Machine-Learning
-Hand on Machine learning with Python (Pajankar et. al, 2022) Getting hands dirty on machine learning with python with a reference book.
+Hand on Machine learning with Python (Pajankar et. al, 2022) Getting hands dirty on machine learning with python based on a reference book.